How to Bill Stored Materials on AIA G702 & G703

 4. Apply Retainage Correctly

-Many contracts apply retainage to stored materials, but not every contract handles it the same way.
+Many contracts apply retainage in construction to stored materials, but not every contract handles it the same way.
 The important thing is to apply the contract rule consistently.

 If retainage changes midstream, document that clearly so the reviewer understands why.